 Shrikes prefer flat, open areas of short grassland with scattered trees and shrubs for nesting and hunting.
 Shrikes can often be found in alvars, unique habitats consisting of shallow soils over limestone bedrock, resulting in naturally short grasslands.
 Elsewhere, cattle ranching and pastures are important land use types, helping to keep the grass short for foraging.

 Distribution and Population Size

 Originally the range of the eastern loggerhead shrike extended from Manitoba to New Brunswick and as far south as northeastern Texas, western North Carolina and Maryland.
 Today, eastern loggerhead shrikes are restricted to several small isolated pockets in Ontario.
-This includes the Carden, Napanee and Smiths Falls limestone plains, the Pembroke and Renfrew areas, Grey and Bruce Counties on the Bruce Peninsula, and Manitoulin Island.
+This includes the Carden and Napanee limestone plains, where breeding pairs are consistently located, and the Smiths Falls plain, the Pembroke and Renfrew areas, Grey and Bruce Counties on the Bruce Peninsula, and Manitoulin Island, where individuals or breeding pairs are occasionally observed.
 They are no longer present in the Maritimes, and breeding pairs are infrequently found in Manitoba.
 In 2010, the first breeding pair in 15 years was found in western Quebec.
 It is believed there are only 100 pairs remaining in North America.
-In 2011, 21 wild pairs were found in Canada, all of those in Ontario.
+In 2013, 24 wild pairs were found in Canada, all of those in Ontario.